pmaillot/X32-Behringer/README.md

 X32Fade.c - A Windows GUI version of a time and #steps controlled Fade_in/Fade_out for all 80 X32 faders (all banks, Levels, Aux, FX, Bus, DCA, Mtx, L/R).

-Set the X32 IP address and hit the "Connect" button  to connect to X32.
-Select which faders should be controlled by the program.
-Set time IN, OUT, # of steps, or use Check_in/out to restore or save settings.
-FADE_IN will raise levels and FADE_OUT will bring them down, according to settings.
+Set the X32 IP address and hit the "Connect" button to access your X32.
+Select which faders or levels should be controlled by the program.
+Set time IN, OUT, # of steps, or use CHECK IN/OUT to restore or save settings.
+FADE IN will raise levels and FADE OUT will bring them down, according to current settings.
 STOP aborts the operation if needed.